Karen Hodgson UKCP Psychotherapist EMDR Consultant

 A warm welcome to my profile!

-I am a highly qualified and experienced Integrative Counselling Psychotherapist working in private practice for almost 20 years.
-I have worked for Relate, the Prison Service, Cruse Beareavement Care, Student Counselling Services and a Well Women's Centre.
+I am a highly qualified and experienced Integrative Counselling Psychotherapist working with both individuals and couples; a Clinical Supervisor and an EMDR Consultant.
+I have worked in private practice for almost 20 years and have experience working for Relate, the Prison Service, Cruse Beareavement Care, Student Counselling Services and a Well Women's Centre.

-Alternatively the concept of "Being in therapy" or "Going for counselling" may be new to you and the idea of talking to a complete stranger feels daunting.
-Be reassured, I am easy to talk to.
-I offer a warm, safe, non judgemental environment which allows you to express yourself and gain greater insight and clarity into issues that are troubling you or impairing the quality of your life right now.
+Perhaps you have attended therapy before and are looking to address a new issue or an ongoing issue that has not been fully resolved.
+Or maybe this will be your first tiime in therapy and the idea of talking to a complete stranger feels daunting.
+Be assured I am very easy to talk with.
+I offer a warm, safe, non judgemental environment which allows you to express yourself and gain greater insight and clarity into issues that are troubling you and impairing the quality of your life right now.

 My approach to therapy